https

 Reading a set of files

-both have simple "volume" (actually "bind
+docker and podman both have simple "volume" (actually "bind

 mount") support to mount an outside directory into the container; this